corywalker/expreduce/README.md

 # Current limitations

 When the engine applies rules for a given symbol, it tries to match the most "specific" rules first.
-The current definition of specificity is fairly basic now, but can certainly be improved upon.
+The current definition of specificity is basic now, but can certainly be improved upon.
 It works in most cases but I can envision cases where it will be wrong.
-Right now there is no way to override the order of rule application, but it should be fairly simple to add in the future.
+Right now there is no way to override the order of rule application, but it should be simple to add in the future.

 The pattern matching system can be very slow, especially when working with `Orderless` expressions with many terms.
 This is because correctly matching such terms often involves checking many different permutations of a pattern until one finds a match.
 My theory right now is that the current matching system is behaving naively and that it can be modified to speed things up.